jbial/ml-tutorials/README.md

-# SIGAI Monday Meetings
+# SIGAI at ACM@UIUC: Basics in Machine Learning Tutorials
+[+] Each tutorial contains a completed notebook and a partially created notebook containing the skeleton for the code.
-This repository contains tutorials for the monday SIGAI meetings, each tutorial contains a completed tutorial and a blank one meant for the student to code themselves.
+[+] The partially completed notebooks are meant for the student to code and experiment for themselves themselves.
 Enjoy!